 The support will:

-- enable schools in the Tees Valley to work towards their Eco Schools Award, RHS Campaign for School Gardening Benchmark Scheme, Learning Outside the Classroom Mark and the Sustainable Schools framework.
+- enable schools in the Tees Valley to work towards their National Education Nature Park, Eco Schools Award, RHS Campaign for School Gardening Benchmark Scheme and Learning Outside the Classroom Mark

 - provide specialist advice and support in various aspect of sustainability including school grounds development, sustainable resource management to cut costs, curriculum development for Learning Outside the Classroom (e.g. Forest Schools) and local wellbeing.